artsy-entrepreneurs/making-the-most-meaningful-reality-tv-show/README.md

 And for many other people around our planet.

-WE MUST CHANGE THE VIBE 🇮🇳 🇺🇸 :heart:
+WE MUST CHANGE THE VIBE 🎸🎷🎻🎭🎶

+And so I am starting out on this journey of two thousand two hundred and twenty steps.
+The mission of this journey is to create the most meaningful Reality TV Show, inspired by the mantra of vasudhaiva kutumbakam, entrepreneurship, and compassionate capitalism 🇮🇳 🇺🇸 ❤️

-## I Am Terrible At Writing Letters
+## Sorry, But I Am Really Bad At ...

 Hi,

-My name is Sumeet Olivier, it used to be Sumeet Pareek, but as a husband I took my wife's lastname and it was quite a thought process - TODO LINK.
+My name is Sumeet Olivier, it used to be Sumeet Pareek, but as a husband I took my wife's lastname and it was quite a thought process - (( TODO blog or video link here ))

-I am writing this letter to you, despite being terrible at writting letters, because - TODO MORE CONTEXT HERE.

-I suffer from severe ADHD, and for a very very long time now, I have jumped around from working on one idea to the other - TODO.
+I am writing this letter to you, despite being terrible at writting letters, because - (( TODO more context here )) I suffer from severe ADHD, and for a very very long time now, I have jumped around from working on one idea to the other - (( TODO link of all things stated not finished ))

-Maybe it is that I recently got married and feel good about responsibilites (wut!!), or maybe I am adulting again, or maybe I am going through a midlife crisis, or maybe it is just how insane the year 2020 has been — but for some reason there is a growing feeling, a realization of sorts that — _Us millennials and generation-z folks must now rise to today's challenges, just like the great generations before us had to — But differently._
+Maybe it is that I recently got married and feel good about responsibilites (wut!!), or maybe I am adulting all over again, or maybe I am going through a midlife crisis, or maybe it is just how insane the year 2020 has been, but for some reason there is this growing feeling — _Us millennials and generation-z folks must now rise to today's challenges — Just like the great generations before us had to — But differently._

+We are TEAM (( COME UP WITH A COOL NAME LATER )).
+Our mission is to create the most meaningful Reality TV Show — think :heart: vasudhaiva kutumbakam :heart: self-discipline :heart: art and entrepreneurship :heart: compassionate capitalism :heart: coding and open source :heart: america and india :heart: ideas of hindu dharma :heart: church and mosque communities :heart: hard work and house parties :heart: hitchhiking and travel :heart: urban, suburban, and rural america :heart: and more :heart:

 Let us team up and create this thing.
 Solve a problem.
 Solve it quick.
 And change the vibe for rest of the decade 2020.

-We are TEAM (( COME UP WITH A COOL NAME LATER )).
-Our mission is to create the most meaningful Reality TV Show — think :heart: vasudhaiva kutumbakam :heart: self-discipline :heart: art and entrepreneurship :heart: compassionate capitalism :heart: coding and open source :heart: america and india :heart: ideas of hindu dharma :heart: church and mosque communities :heart: hard work and house parties :heart: hitchhiking and travel :heart: urban, suburban, and rural america :heart: and more :heart:
+## Solve A Problem

+(( todo add meme here ))

+## Solve It Quick

+(( todo add meme here ))

+## Change The Vibe

+(( todo add meme here ))

 # Learn More & Consider Applying

-todo

 In our show we will —

 - _build a small team; of young millennials and gen-z folks_
-- _build a small business; that helps an individual appreciate their large and diverse family_
+- _build a small business; that helps everyone appreciate their large, diverse, and imperfect family_

-(( TODO we do not know how we will do that either ... but time has come for ))
+(( TODO add list of episodes and the apply button here ))